In this post I explain how to take apart a HP Pavilion dv5 laptop (Pavilion dv5t-1000 model).

-If you are replacing the hard drive, you’ll have to disconnect the hard drive cable and transfer it to the new drive.
+If you are replacing the hard drive, you’ll have to disconnect the hard drive cable and transfer it to the new one.

 Also, remove four screws (two from each side) and transfer hard drive mounting brackets.

-HP Pavilion dv5 laptop has a regular 2.5″ SATA hard drive installed.
+HP Pavilion dv5 has a regular 2.5″ SATA HDD installed.

 Disconnect both antenna cables and remove one screw securing the wireless card.